gasolin/webby/README.md

 File a issue to discuss a possible new verb and its usage.

-If you are a programmer, clone the project, send a Pull Request to fix the issue you encountered when you use webdeacon.
+If you are a programmer, clone the project, send a Pull Request to fix the issue you encountered when you use webby.

-WebDeacon use [Commitizen](https://github.com/commitizen/cz-cli) to help us write better commit message.
+Webby use [Commitizen](https://github.com/commitizen/cz-cli) to help us write better commit message.
 When you want commit changes into project, use `git cz` instead of `git commit`.

 Make sure you have installed the Commitizen cli tools via command: